mrbid/CoinPusher/README.md

 # coinpusher
 A 3D coin pusher game.

+Growing up on a seaside town I had always been fascinated by arcade Coin Pusher's, after graduating from university in 2011 I wanted to create a coin pusher game for mobile devices.
+It would take me just over a decade on from then to finally realise this ambition with https://SeaPusher.com and now I have decided to open source this code to the Linux FOSS community as no other game of this kind to date is available for free on Linux.

 Just move around your mouse and click to release a coin.

 ### Mechanics / Rules